Monte Carlo Simulation in Trading: Why Your Backtest Is Lying to You

 Method 1: Trading Copilot (Easiest)

-Trading Copilot's Strategy Workshop includes Monte Carlo simulation built into the backtester:Pro tier includes automatic parameter optimization that accounts for Monte Carlo robustness.
+Trading Copilot's Strategy Workshop includes Monte Carlo simulation built into the backtester:- Select a strategy template (EMA crossover, RSI reversal, etc.)

 Method 2: Python (DIY)